Fair Dealing Policy

 - as a class handout

-- as a posting to a learner management system that is password protected or otherwise restricted to students of the educational institution.
+- as a posting to a learning management system that is password protected or otherwise restricted to students of the educational institution.

 - Reproducing or distributing multiple short excerpts from the same copyright-protected work, with the intention of copying substantially the entire work, is prohibited.

 - Reproducing or distributing that exceeds the limits in this Fair Dealing Policy requires the application of six factors to determine if the copying is “fair”.
-These factors are: the purpose; character and amount of the copying; alternatives to the copying (e.g. library e-resources); nature of the work; and the effect of the dealing on the work.
+These factors are: the purpose; character and amount of the copying; alternatives to the copying (e.g. content is available in library electronic resources); nature of the work; and the effect of the dealing on the work.
 The Humber Libraries copyright staff will assess the request and advise if copying is permitted.
-Contact firstname.lastname@example.org for details.
+Contact email@example.com to initiate an assessment or to make an inquiry.

 - Any fee charged by Humber College for reproducing or distributing a short excerpt from a copyright-protected work must be intended to cover only the costs of the institution, including overhead costs.